-Choosing a shoe with a moderate heel-to-toe drop, generally in the 8- to the 10-millimeter range, like the New Balance Fresh Foam X 880v13 or Nike Pegasus 40, should work for most types of runners.
-If you plan on transitioning to a shoe with a different amount of drop than you’re used to, it’s prudent to change over time so that your joints, muscles, ligaments, and tendons can adjust without getting injured.
+Choosing a shoe with a moderate heel-to-toe drop, generally in the 8- to 10-millimeter range, like the New Balance Fresh Foam X 880v13 or Nike Pegasus 40, should work for most runners.
+If you plan on transitioning to a shoe with a different amount of drop than you’re used to, it’s prudent to change over time so that your body can adjust without getting injured.

 How do I want road running shoes to fit?

-When you put the shoe on, you should be able to place the width of your thumb between the end of your toes and the end of the shoe.
+When you put the shoe on, you should be able to place about a thumb’s width between the end of your toes and the end of the shoe.
 This will keep your toes from slamming into the front of your shoe as you run on different gradients, preventing bruising, blisters, and issues with your toenails.
-You should be able to wiggle and fully extend your toes.
-When you’re trying shoes on, be sure to try both feet since many people have two feet that are different sizes.
+You should be able to wiggle and fully extend your toes without feeling constricted by the edges of the shoe or the upper.
+When you’re trying shoes on, be sure to try both feet since many people have feet that are two different sizes.

-You’ll also want to ensure that the edges of your feet don’t hang over the shoe’s midsole, as this can cause blisters and lead to the shoe uppers wearing out much more quickly.
-If you need wider shoes, choosing ones with a larger toebox, such as the Altra Torin 7 or the Topo Athletic Cyclone 2, can help provide the front of your foot with extra space.
+You’ll also want to ensure that the edges of your feet don’t hang over the shoe’s midsole, as this can cause blisters and lead to the uppers wearing out much more quickly.
+Many road running shoes are available in standard, wide, and even extra-wide sizing options.
+Additionally, choosing ones with a wider toebox, such as the Altra Torin 7 or the Topo Athletic Cyclone 2, can help provide the front of your foot with extra space.

 What are the best running shoes for walking?

 Most running shoes work just as well for walking.
 However, some will be better than others.
 Generally, Hoka, Brooks, and New Balance make shoes that excel at running and walking.
-So out of those shoes on our list, we recommend the Hoka Clifton 9, New Balance Fresh Foam X 880v13, and Brooks Ghost 15 as excellent running shoes for walking.
+Out of the shoes in this guide, we recommend the Hoka Clifton 9, New Balance Fresh Foam X 880v13, and Brooks Ghost 15 as excellent shoes for walking.

 Call for Comments